 the Inland Register

-At a luncheon held on Tuesday, June 7, the Trustees of the Catholic Foundation of Eastern Washington announced the names of the parishes, schools and organizations that received a grant for 2016-2017.
-The grant recipients were the guests of the Foundation at the Four Seasons dining room at Touchmark in south Spokane.
+At a luncheon Thursday, July 9, the Trustees of the Catholic Foundation of Eastern Washington announced the names of the parishes, schools and organizations that received a grant for 2015-2016.
+The grant recipients were the guests of the Foundation at the luncheon, held at the Four Seasons dining room at Touchmark in South Spokane.

 The money to fund the grants comes from several sources:

 • The Unrestricted Endowment provides funds for Catholic Community Outreach Grants.